 Try not to take the newly harvested carrots inside right away.
 Lay them out in the sun for a couple of hours.
-This will help seal the protective skin and provide an extra layer of protection for a longer shelf life.
+This will help seal the protective skin and provide an extra layer of protection for longer shelf life.

 While carrots will need to be washed before they are cooked, eaten, or frozen, it is not always a good idea to wash them right away.

-The soil that remains on the carrot acts as another protective covering that keeps it safe and healthy longer.
+The soil that remains on the carrot acts as another protective covering that keeps it safe and healthy for longer.

 Cut off the green foliage right at the root of the carrot.
 This will help keep the vegetable from rotting early.